lehins/tutorials/git/Gitlab.md

 $ git submodule update --init --recursive
 ```

-Afterwards, whenever a submodule been updated, we just run:
+Afterwards, whenever a submodule has been updated, we just run:

 ```
 $ git submodule update --recursive --remote